 Some photos from website.

-・Davids vegan and cruelty-free (certified by Leaping Bunny) toothpaste is available for online purchase from LoveST Tokyo (Japanese), which carries exclusively vegan imported products including shoes, apparel, and bags.
+・Davids vegan and cruelty-free (certified by Leaping Bunny) toothpaste is available for online purchase from Earth Friendly (Japanese) as well as the vegan online shop LoveST Tokyo (Japanese).
 Whitening and whitening charcoal types are available.
-They also stock JustSmile bamboo toothbrushes.
+Both websites also stock bamboo toothbrushes.

 Photo from LoveST Tokyo.